PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Storage.Abstractions.md

 }
 ```

-> NOTE: Any table entity must always have a parameter-less constructor.
+> Any table entity must always have a parameter-less constructor.

 Properties in a table entity can be ignored by annotating them with the IgnorePropertyAttribute, like this: